What are Anchor Text Snippets

 Filed: March 12, 2003

 Web quotes are gathered from web pages that link to a web page of interest.
 The web quote may include text from the paragraphs that contain the hypertext links to the page of interest as well as text from other portions of the linked web page, such as text from a nearby header.
-The obtained web quotes may be ranked based on quality or relevance and may then be incorporated into a search engine’s document index or into summary information returned to users in response to a search query.
+The obtained web quotes may be ranked based on quality or relevance and may then be incorporated into a search engine’s document index or summary information returned to users in response to a search query.

-What to look at in the patent
+What to look at in the Anchor Text Snippets patent

 I don’t think that Google will decide to start using anchor text and text associated with it as snippets for search results in the future.
 The three links I listed above all describe some of the factors that Google might look for within the content of a page to decide what to show as a snippet for that page.

 But if you enjoy alternative histories and science fiction like Phillip K. Dick’s The Man in the High Castle, which describes an America in the 1960s after Germany and Japan won World War Two, and was occupied by both those countries, you might get that feeling of being in a left-handed universe while reading through the patent.
-There are some descriptions of how a search engines works back then, and how this approach to snippets might improve upon the experience.
+There are some descriptions of how a search engine works back then, and how this approach to snippets might improve upon the experience.

 I’m going to experiment a little with the idea, and try to create hypertext links to pages about things like Google using alternative titles and snippets in some cases, from sources that might be like this paragraph on a page that links to other pages on my site.